WanderWise Wandering Tech Guide

 Why It’s Suggested at Early Signs and Moderate Stages

-At these stages, a smartwatch blends in easily and provides helpful location info, without labeling someone as “at risk.”
+At these stages, a smartwatch blends in easily and provides helpful location information without labeling someone as “at risk.”
 It’s best used before wearable GPS becomes necessary.

 What It Is